Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

 The notion of canonicity of a multisection of $\cW$ over (an open subset of) $\oPM_\Gamma$ has two parts: a positivity constraint, in terms of the above definitions, and a requirement that the multisection be pulled back from a smaller graph called the ``base" of $\Gamma$.
-To define the base, we first define $\text{for}_{\text{illegal}}(\Gamma)$ to be the graph obtained by forgetting all illegal, twist-zero boundary tails with marking zero, and we define $E^0(\Gamma) \subseteq E^B(\Gamma)$ to be the set of boundary edges with one illegal side of twist zero.
-For a set $N$ of edges, we denote by $\text{detach}_N(\Gamma)$ the graph obtained from $\Gamma$ by detaching all edges in $N$ (according to the procedure $\text{detach}_e$ explained in Section~\ref{subsec:Wittenbundle}) above.
+To define the base, we first define $\text{for}_{\text{illegal}}(\Gamma)$ to be the graph obtained by forgetting all illegal, twist-zero boundary tails with marking zero, and we define $E^0(\Gamma) \subseteq E^B(\Gamma)$ to be the set of boundary edges with one illegal side of twist zero. \begin{definition} The {\it base} of a graded graph $\Gamma$ is defined as